emaphp/eMapper/README.md

 **Obtain a row as an associative array**

 <br/>
-The desired type to obtain from a query is declared through the **type** method.
-This method receives a mapping expression which indicates the expected type.
+The expected type to obtain from a query is declared through the **type** method.
+This method receives a string which acts as a mapping expression.
+Mapping expressions are strings that indicate how a result must be interpreted.
 Applying a desired type requires chaining a call to this method before sending the query.
 In order to obtain an array from a row we indicate the expected type as *array* (or *arr*).
 We can also tell which type of array to return through a second argument.

 ```php
 use eMapper\Result\ResultInterface;